Firm Overview Practice Areas Attorney Profile

 Matter of Anonymous (2010): Although this case resulted in a disciplinary proceeding, it is unreported since it is confidential under Judiciary Law Section 90.
 The Appellate Division, after trial, dismissed all the charges against the attorney.
 The attorney had been charged in connection with a multi-million dollar bank fraud case.
 All the other attorneys in the firm were publicly disciplined and one attorney was sent to prison.

-Matter of Telemaque, 30 A.D.3d 82 (2006): Aattorney censured by Appellate Division for numerous violations of escrow rules.
+Matter of Telemaque, 30 A.D.3d 82 (2006): Attorney censured by Appellate Division for numerous violations of escrow rules.

 Matter of Leff, 20 AD3d 96, 795 NYS2d 679 (2005): Attorney suspended by Appellate Division for one year (with leave to move for reinstatement six months early) for escrow violations, neglect, and failing to cooperate with grievance committees.